slarmoo/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 ## SSH into your server

 Now, let's remote shell into your server and see what is under the hood.
 Go to your console window and use SSH to shell into the server.
 You will need to supply the public IP address (copied from the EC2 instance details) and the location of your key pair file that you created/used when you launched your instance.
-Hopefully, you saved that off to a safe location in your development environment, otherwise you will need to terminate your instance and create a new one, with a new key.
+Hopefully, you saved that off to a safe location in your development environment; otherwise you will need to terminate your instance and create a new one, with a new key.

 ```sh
 ➜  ssh -i [key pair file] ubuntu@[ip address]